Ph.D. (Art History), Brown University, 1987

 Professor Brush’s undergraduate and graduate teaching focuses on medieval art and architecture and on the histories, theories, and practices of art history and visual culture in the nineteenth and twentieth centuries.
 Her primary research interests are: Romanesque and Gothic art; medieval sculpture; the historiography of cultural-historical thought; histories of museums, archives, and art collecting; and medievalism.

 Professor Brush is currently preparing a book that will map and contextualize the scholarly imagination of Arthur Kingsley Porter (1883-1933), professor of art history at Harvard University and North America’s pioneering scholar of medieval visual culture.
 She was awarded a multi-year grant from the Social Sciences and Humanities Research Council of Canada to support her work.
 In conjunction with this project she spent the summer of 2014 at the Adolph-Goldschmidt-Zentrum zur Erforschung der romanischen Skulptur at the Humboldt University in Berlin.
 Her research focused on analysis of the objects of study, investigative methods, and professional bonds that linked Porter to Germany’s most influential scholar of medieval art during the early decades of the twentieth century, Adolph Goldschmidt (1863-1944) of the University of Berlin.
-Publication of the results is underway.
+The results of her analysis of the Porter-Goldschmidt relationship have recently been published.

 Professor Brush’s graduate seminar during the academic year 2009-2010, “Mapping Medievalism at the Canadian Frontier,” was awarded special support from the Cohen Explorations Program in the Visual Arts.
 She collaborated with graduate students and with art and historical institutions in southern Ontario, including the University of Toronto Art Centre, the Museum of Ontario Archaeology, and Museum London, to map the rich and multidimensional impact of medievalism on representations of North America’s history and visual culture.
 During the academic year 2010-2011 this exploratory research and curatorial project resulted in an exhibition with multiple venues, a book, a symposium, and a range of public programming.
 A recent graduate seminar, “Medieval/Modern: The Middle Ages in Twentieth- and Twenty-First-Century Visual Culture,” resulted in the production of a website highlighting student research (http://medievalmodern.wix.com/seminar).